German reading comprehension is one of the essential things you need to learn if you want to get fluent in the German language.

 Another way to work with headlines is to structure a content piece that does not have headlines in it with your headlines.
 Work through each paragraph and try to summarize it in your own words in a short but descriptive headline and write it above it.

-In this post, I tried to put together the nine best tactics to improve your German reading comprehension.
+In this post, I tried to put together the nine best tactics to improve your reading comprehension in German.

 While I learned German, I found those very helpful.
 I recommend you spend enough time reading German short stories or other content like local newspapers.

-From my experience, German reading comprehension is crucial to getting more familiar with this foreign language.
+From my experience, understanding written language is crucial to getting more familiar with German.

 Over time, your skills will develop even faster.